ELBrown11/Data-Modeling-with-Postgres/README.md

 # 1. Discuss the purpose of this database in the context of the startup, Sparkify, and their analytical goal.

 ## Repository
-The reposity loads JSON log data and song metadate to a Postgres database.
+The reposity loads JSON log data and song metadata to a Postgres database.
 The data files used...
 * log_data
 * song_data